Health Information Technology

 Are you interested in coding, medical reimbursement and billing, computers, information technology or business administration?
 Would you like to be part of the world of medicine without providing direct patient care?
 Would you like the opportunity to work from home?
 Do you enjoy diversity?
 Are you well organized and detail oriented?
 Would you like to make a contribution to the welfare of others?
 If you answered “yes” to two or more of the above questions, a career in Health Information Technology could be just right for you!

-- The RHIT (Registered Health Information Technician) credential is awarded to those who pass the exam.
+During the graduation semester, the student is eligible to take the national certification exam for Health Information Technicians.
+The RHIT (Registered Health Information Technician) credential is awarded to those who pass the exam.

 - Application for admission to Hinds Community College.